Skip to main content.

 Based on the original Cobalt Restore CD, Dennis Chernoivanov created a NetBSD Restore CD for versions 1.6 and 1.6.1.
 He then published the scripts he used to create CD and he also updated the script for 3.0 release and 3.99.xx -current.
 After that his restorecd script has been updated and improved by Izumi Tsutsui for 4.0 and 5.0_BETA.

-This document describes how to create a Restore CD for version 5.0 (and later) from scratch and how to use it.
+This document describes how to use a Restore CD on installation and how to create a Restore CD for version 5.0 (and later) from scratch.

 Hardware and Software Requirements

-To create and use a Restore CD you will need following hardware:
+To create and use Restore CD/USB you will need following hardware:

 • MIPS based Qube or RaQ with at least 1GB hard drive installed.

-• x86 based PC or Laptop with NetBSD supported Ethernet adapter and bootable CDROM drive.
+• x86 based PC or Laptop with NetBSD supported Ethernet adapter and bootable CDROM drive (for Restore CD), or bootable USB interface and 600MiB or larger USB memory stick (for Restore USB).

 • Crossover Ethernet cable or hub with two straight cables.